Electric heater

 What are the different fuel types for heaters?

-As you can probably guess, the most energy efficient fuel type for a heater is solar, with natural gas or LPG coming in at a close second.
-Solid fuel options for the most part are quite energy efficient and affordable however some solid masses will produce more greenhouse gasses than others, so if you’re conscious of your carbon footprint, it’s best to research the fuel types first.
+The most energy efficient fuel type for a heater is solar, with natural gas or LPG coming in at a close second.
+Solid fuel options for the most part are quite energy efficient and affordable, however some solid masses will produce more greenhouse gasses than others.
+If you’re conscious of your carbon footprint, it’s best to research the fuel types first.
 Electric heaters are generally the biggest energy eaters in the winter time, due to their constant need for grid power.

 How to find an energy efficient heater